 Tindell passionately believes that retail is the best profession a person can choose.
 He is past Chairman of the National Retail Federation and continues to serve on its Board and Executive Committee.

-He currently serves as Co-Chairman of Conscious Capitalism, Inc., and on the boards of Imperative 21, JUST Capital, the Southwestern Medical Foundation, and BrandStorm Inc.
+He currently serves on the Boards of Conscious Capitalism, Inc., JUST Capital, and the Southwestern Medical Foundation.

 These days, he devotes the majority of his time to shifting the paradigm of business from a shareholder supremacy model to a stakeholder-oriented model.